symfony/symfony-docs/reference/forms/types/money.rst

 **type**: ``boolean`` **default**: ``false``

-.. versionadded:: 5.2

-    This option was introduced in Symfony 5.2.

 If set to ``true``, the HTML input will be rendered as a native HTML5 ``<input type="number">`` element.